Top 10 Factors That Affect Gold Prices in Australia

 · Trade Disputes

 Trade tensions between massive economies such as the US and China create instabilities in markets across the world.
-Usually, investors find succour in investing in gold with such volatility usually sending its value soaring.
+Usually, investors find succour in investing in gold, with such volatility usually sending its value soaring.
 Tensions in terms of trade thus reveal how intrinsically entwined and interconnected the gold market is from the global trade scenario.

 7. Investment Trends and Speculation